Definitive guide to winning customers with proactive chat

 Proactive Chat vs. Reactive Chat.

 Did you know that on average only 2% of website visitors turn into customers?
 The other 98% simply move on without making a purchase.
 Once a visitor enters your website, you have the power to turn them into a customer.
 So, why don’t you?
 With the right customer engagement, you should aim for at least 10% of visitors to convert into customers.
-This can be achieved by initiating conversations with visitors and keeping them engaged and incentivised to buy something from you.
+This can be achieved by initiating proactive chat conversations with visitors and keeping them engaged and incentivized to buy something from you.